ambreenhasan/cleen_beets/README.md

 ### MVP v2 (current sprint)
 * Convert program into a gem
 * Add menu so users have control over audio file format
-* Integrate Beatport and/or JunoDownload for more data
+* Integrate Beatport for more data
 * Edit ID3 Tags for an album
 * Rename Directory of album with accurate information